Body Psychotherapy Perth

 What Is Body Psychotherapy

-Body Psychotherapy is a style of psychotherapy that embraces the client’s body as part of what informs and is responsive to the overall psychotherapy process.
+Body Psychotherapy is a style of psychotherapy that explores the interaction and unity between your mind and body.
 It may also go under the names Mind Body Psychotherapy, Body Centred Psychotherapy, Somatic Therapy, or Somatic Psychotherapy as “soma” means body.

-Our Body Psychotherapy at Energetics Institute in Perth, Australia is both an expressive and experiential therapy based upon the principles and practices used in Integrative Body Mind Psychotherapy™.
+Our Body Psychotherapy at Energetics Institute in Perth, Australia is both an expressive and experiential therapy based on the principles and practices used in Integrative Body Mind Psychotherapy™.

 What Are The Benefits Of Body Psychotherapy

-Body psychotherapy is therefore a wider scope of inclusion, more directly relevant and aligned to how clients have their human experience, and the key informing aspects of what may be relevant, and where the issue may lie, are more likely to be found if the whole of self is welcomed into the therapy process.
+Body Psychotherapy has a wider scope of inclusion and is aligned to how you have your human experience.
+The cause of your issue is most likely to be found if your whole of self is treated in the therapy process.

 What Techniques Are Used In Body Psychotherapy

-- Grounding the persons consciousness in the body via movement and the legs
+- Grounding your consciousness in your body via movement particularly in your legs

-- Link the body and mind through visualisation and tracking sensations through the body
+- Link your body and mind through visualisation and tracking sensations through your body

-- Stitching disparate bodily reactions to images, memories, thoughts
+- Associating your bodily reactions to images, memories, thoughts

-- Physical release of anger, rage, grief, terror using body-centric emotional release
+- Physical release of your anger, rage, grief, terror using body-centric emotional release

 - Body touch to bring attention and awareness to a numb or tense area

-- Bodywork to promote release of a defensive posture by musculature in body
+- Bodywork to promote release of a defensive posture by musculature in your body

 - Symbolic touch such as a hand touch to signal support or sympathy

-- Postural significant triggering such as outstretched hands to signal NO.
+- Postural significant triggering such as an outstretched hand to signal NO.

 Are There Any Concerns Using Body Psychotherapy

-Many clients come into therapy with either a history of abuse, trauma or poor personal boundaries.
-As such, touch of their bodies may trigger trauma or alarm.
-Body Psychotherapy must be selectively used by qualified therapists who are trained in abuse and trauma dynamics, and whom embody good personal boundaries and be sensitive to you as a client.
+You may come into therapy with either a history of abuse, trauma or poor personal boundaries.
+As such, touch of your body may trigger trauma or alarm.
+Body Psychotherapy must be selectively used by qualified therapists who are properly trained in abuse and trauma dynamics.
+The therapist must also practice good personal boundaries and be sensitive to you as a client.
 Our Body Psychotherapists at Energetics Institute in Perth, Australia are highly professional and have the experience and skills to guide you in your therapy process.
 We are happy to answer any questions or discuss any of your concerns directly with you.

 Caution around touch is always primary in the mind of a Body Psychotherapist.
 This is especially the case if you regress, dissociate and leave your body when touched.
-At the same time Body Psychotherapy can re-introduce a client to a body hardly lived in, felt comfortable in, or one lacking good personal boundaries with others, and be a critical part of healing the client.
-Both benefits and risks may exist with using our Body Psychotherapy in Perth.
+At the same time Body Psychotherapy can re-introduce you to your body.
+If you have felt abandonment or lack good personal boundaries with others, touch and bodywork may be a critical part of your healing.
+Both benefits and risks may exist with using Body Psychotherapy.